MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-dynamics365.md

 * **Built-in data protection:** Dynamics 365 results will only appear for users that have access to the connected instance.
 * **Quick setup:** Easy to configure and maintain the search connection to a Dynamics 365 instance.
 * **Unified search experience:** To maintain a cohesive experience, Dynamics 365 results are consistent across all search entry points.
 Wherever you search, you'll get the same results with the same look and feel.

-Our Dynamics 365 connector is currently in preview.
-If you're interested in joining the preview, let us know at [aka.ms/D365-ACS-Preview-MicrosoftSearch](https://aka.ms/D365-ACS-Preview-MicrosoftSearch).

 ## User experience